Florence-Androlus/Split-Email-Providers/readme.txt

 = Does the addon send emails automatically? =
 Yes — as soon as an order is placed and validated, the addon detects the supplier’s products and sends the emails automatically.

+= Is the seller notified when their suppliers receive an email? = Yes, the seller is systematically copied on emails sent to their suppliers.

 = Can the content of the supplier emails be customized? = No — advanced email customization is coming very soon in the Pro version.